intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_quickstart.md

 > [!NOTE]
 > Starting from `ipex-llm[cpp]==2.2.0b20240912`, oneAPI dependency of `ipex-llm[cpp]` on Windows will switch from `2024.0.0` to `2024.2.1` .
+>
+> For this update, it's necessary to create a new conda environment to install the latest version on Windows.
+If you directly upgrade to `ipex-llm[cpp]>=2.2.0b20240912` in the previous cpp conda environment, you may encounter the error `Can't find syml7. dll`.

 ## Table of Contents
 - [Install IPEX-LLM for Ollama](./ollama_quickstart.md#1-install-ipex-llm-for-ollama)